jonathanburrows/lavalav-legacy/oidc/src/components/resource-owner-sign-in/README.md

-﻿# Credentials Sign In Component
+﻿# Resource Owner Sign In Component

 ## Goals
 Provide a way for users to sign in using the resource owner flow, so they can have increased UX when dealing with trusted apps.